T

 Insider tips

-• Book rental cars and popular accommodations well in advance.
+• Book rental cars and accommodations well in advance, especially during peak season.

-• Respect local customs and the sacredness of certain sites.
+• Respect local customs and the environment; pack out what you pack in.

 Packing highlights